Toxic-Flame/Alice-Artificial-Linguistic-Interface-and-Communication-Entity-/readme.txt

+To run the AI you will need to move the disired verion from the versions folder and then put it into the main folder directory

 Installing Python on Windows:

 Go to the Python official website at https://www.python.org/downloads/ and download the latest version of Python for Windows.